 One of the most outstanding and contemplating icons of Hinduism is the worship of murtis (idols).
 The Divine Spirit is perceived in an image.
 In this perceptive role murtis are an integral part of Hindu institutions and traditions.
 In its colorful and expressive craftmanship, a murti is an adorable symbol of identity in Hindu iconology.
 From … Continue reading WHY IDOL WORSHIPPING IN HINDUISM

-Women wearing burqa from head to toe should not do so for health reason as it deprives them absorbing vitamin D, essential for bones and general health.
+Women wearing burqa from head to toe should not do so for health reasons as it deprives them absorbing vitamin D, essential for bones and general health.
 This essential vitamin is only available from sun rays, and in winter months that supply is limited.
 Burqa-ban governments should use the Noble prize winner economist 2017 advice … Continue reading Burqa And Women Health

 On October 21 in 1879 Thomas Edison brightened the world with his invention of electric bulb.
 Victory of light over darkness for all practical purposes.